superduper-io/superduper/README.md

 # Community & Getting Help 🙋

-If you have any problems or questions:
+If you have any problems, questions, commets or ideas:
 - Join <a href="https://join.slack.com/t/superduperdb/shared_invite/zt-1zuojj0k0-RjAYBs1TDsvEa7yaFGa6QA" target="_blank">our Slack</a> (we look forward to seeing you there 💜).
 - Search through <a href="404" target="_blank">our GitHub Discussions</a>, or <a href="404" target="_blank">add a new question</a>.
 - Comment <a href="404" target="_blank">an existing issue</a> or create <a href="404" target="_blank">